 We develop a novel filtering and estimation procedure for parametric option pricing models driven by general affine jump-diffusions.
 Our procedure is based on the comparison between an option-implied, model-free representation of the conditional log-characteristic function and the model-implied conditional log-characteristic function, which is functionally affine in the model's state vector.
-We formally derive an associated linear state space representation and establish the asymptotic properties of the corresponding measurement errors.
-The state space representation allows us to use a suitably modified Kalman filtering technique to learn about the latent state vector and a quasi-maximum likelihood estimator of the model parameters, which brings important computational advantages.
+We formally derive an associated linear state space representation and the asymptotic properties of the corresponding measurement errors.
+The state space representation allows us to use a suitably modified Kalman filtering technique to learn about the latent state vector and a quasi-maximum likelihood estimator of the model parameters, for which we establish asymptotic inference results.
+Accordingly, the filtering and estimation procedure brings important computational advantages.
 We analyze the finite-sample behavior of our procedure in Monte Carlo simulations.
 The applicability of our procedure is illustrated in two case studies that analyze S&P 500 option prices and the impact of exogenous state variables capturing Covid-19 reproduction and economic policy uncertainty.